sel3-tutorials-2023/stable-baselines-integration/README.md

   WandB logs from subsequent training iterations will be appended to the original genome's log.
 * A decent set of basic hyperparameters for SB3 algorithms can be found [here](https://github.com/DLR-RM/rl-baselines3-zoo/tree/master/hyperparams).
+* Disclaimer: this code trains a controller for the same (targetless) locomotion environment as in the tutorial.
+The actions here directly control the four actuators (2 per arm), and thus not the amplitude of a lower-level oscillator.
+  You will need to implement this controller hierarchy yourself (by overwriting the SBController and SBControllerSpecification).
+Do not expect this code (in this current state) to optimize good controllers.
+It is merely provided as an example on how to integrate stable baselines into the ERPY framework.

 Questions or issues? -> dries.marzougui@ugent.be